dovadi/data_store/README.md

 ![http://travis-ci.org/dovadi/data_store](https://secure.travis-ci.org/dovadi/data_store.png)
 </a>

-DataStore is designed to store real time data and manage the growth of your dataset by deciding the timeperiod of your historical data
+DataStore is designed to store real time data and manage the growth of your dataset by deciding the time period of your historical data.
+DataStore is tested with Ruby 1.9.3, Rubinius and JRuby and works with three database adapters Sqlite, Mysql and Postgresql.

 ## Installation